The PDFI_SS Electric Field Inversion Software: Upstream Data Processing Necessary for PDFI SS

 The basic idea of the FLCT code is to link small changes in two images taken at two closely spaced times, to a two-dimensional flow velocity that moves features in the first image toward the corresponding features in the second image.
 To compute the ``optical flow'' velocity at a given pixel location, both images are multiplied by a windowing function, assumed to be a gaussian of width $\sigma_{FLCT}$, centered at that given pixel location, to de-emphasize parts of the two images that are far away from the given location.
 The cross-correlation function of the resulting sub-images is computed using Fourier Transform techniques, and the location of the peak of the cross-correlation function is found to sub-pixel accuracy.
 The difference between the location of the peak and the original pixel location is assigned to be the distance of the pixel shift (in both horizontal directions), and this shift, divided by the time difference between images, is identified with the horizontal flow velocity at that pixel.
 This procedure is then repeated for all pixel locations in the two images.
 To compensate for noisy data in the images, the algorithm allows one to select a threshold parameter \texttt{thr}.
 If the average image value has an absolute value less than \texttt{thr}, no velocity is computed, and a mask value for that pixel is set to zero, to indicate that no value was computed.
 The velocity itself is then set to zero as well at that pixel.
 The code also allows the user to filter the images with a low-pass filter before computing the cross-correlation function, if there is a large degree small-scale noise.

 The FLCT algorithm as originally conceived was described in \citet{Welsch2004}, with major improvements to the algorithm described in \citet{Fisher2008}.
-Co-authors Fisher and Welsch have since made a number of improvements to the algorithm and the code since the publication of that article to increase the accuracy and speed of FLCT.
+Since the publication of that article, co-authors Fisher and Welsch have made a number of improvements to the algorithm and the code to increase the accuracy and speed of FLCT.
 The developer site for the FLCT code is a fossil repository, located at: \url{http://cgem.ssl.berkeley.edu/cgi-bin/cgem/FLCT/index}.
 The latest version can always be downloaded there.
-We also update our original software distribution site \url{http://solarmuri.ssl.berkeley.edu/~fisher/public/software/FLCT/C\_VERSIONS/} with major releases.
-This site is updated less frequently.
-The latest major release at this time is version 1.07.
-The most important of the FLCT improvements are summarized here.
+We have also published a recent snapshot of the FLCT software from the above repository as an archive on Zenodo \citep{Fisher2020flct}.

 First, the original C code as described in \citet{Fisher2008} was written as a stand-alone executable, intended to be used while running in an IDL session.
 To read in the image data, and to write out the resulting velocity fields, the information was communicated with IDL using disk I/O. While this works fine for an IDL session, it is inefficient, and doesn't allow the FLCT method to be easily incorporated into other software.
 Therefore, the current version of FLCT has been re-written as a library of functions, easily callable from C, Fortran, or Python programs.
 There is still also a stand-alone FLCT executable that has the same user interface as the original version, but this stand-alone code now consists mainly of I/O tasks, and calls functions from the FLCT library to perform the main computation.
 The construction of the library was done in consultation with co-authors Erkka Lumme and Xudong Sun to make sure it could be used from the ELECTRICIT \citep{Lumme2017,Lumme2019} Python software, the JSOC's HMI software, and from other Fortran test programs.